The Amazon offers tropical temperature and incredible wildlife.

-As the reserve is just across the river from the Yasuni National Park, the wildlife is very similar despite having a potentially lower biodiversity.
-Wildlife you can find in the Cuyabeno Reserve includes the different monkeys, beautiful snakes like the emerald boa, black caiman, and giant river otters, among many others.
+As the reserve is just across the river from Yasuni, the wildlife is very similar despite a potentially lower level of biodiversity.
+Wildlife you can find includes the different monkeys, black caiman and giant river otters.

-Best Time to visit
+Best Time to Visit

 Attractions & Features

 There are a few different attractions in Ecuador’s rainforest to help you make the most of the Amazon.
 Enjoy canopy walkways, canopy towers, and the Yasuni clay lick to see different parrots.